alohacocoa/Empirical-Analysis-of-Human-Rights-Law/README.md

 switz
 table(switz)
 ```
-In contrast, we see article 8 is the most violated article by Switzerland.
+In contrast, we see article 8 is the most violated article by Switzerland with 13 observations.

 ## Step 10